 })

 This script demonstrates how to test authentication workflows in a web application using Cypress.
-The tests simulate login scenarios through HTML form submissions, handle unauthorized access, and optimize testing using Cypress commands like cy.visit
+The tests simulate login scenarios through HTML form submissions, handle unauthorized access, and optimize testing using Cypress commands like cy.visit and cy.request.
+It also showcases reusable custom commands for efficient testing.

 Key Features